 5. A regular member not represented at the Congress may assign its proxy, in writing, to another regular member in good standing.

-6. Prior to the Congress, a Credentials Committee made up of the Secretary General and the Treasurer or their nominees shall review proxies and determine whether members wishing to participate directly or by proxy in decisions made by the Congress are in good standing.
+6. Prior to the Congress, a Credentials Committee comprising the Secretary General and the Treasurer or their nominees shall review proxies and determine whether members wishing to participate directly or by proxy in decisions made by the Congress are in good standing.
 The Credentials Committee shall report continuously to the Congress on the number of members present or represented by proxy who are authorised to vote.
-The Congress may, at any time and for good reason, dissolve this committee and appoint a new Credentials Committee that may overrule the previous committee conclusions.
+At any time and for good reason, the Congress may dissolve this Committee and appoint a new Credentials Committee that may overrule the previous committee’s conclusions.

 CONGRESS VOTING PROCEDURE

-7. Votes on business shall normally be taken openly and, unless otherwise provided in the By-laws, by a simple majority of votes cast by the regular members present or represented by proxy; abstentions shall be recorded but not counted.
+7. Votes on business shall normally be taken openly and, unless otherwise provided in the Bylaws, by a simple majority of votes cast by the regular members present or represented by proxy; abstentions shall be recorded but not counted.
+If the number of abstentions exceeds the total number of votes cast for or against, the round of voting is deemed void.
 Voting may be electronic or manual or by any other appropriate means, as decided on by the Council in view of the resources available.

 8. In the event of objections or doubt, the Chairperson may proceed to take a second vote, either by open voting, the vote cast by each voter being disclosed during voting, or by secret voting.